TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Related work

-In this paper, we aim to enhance the fairness of our model by employing a prevalent approach in information theory, which involves eliminating gender-related information to prevent the model from utilizing it \cite{kilbertus2017avoiding}.
-This method of achieving gender fairness has its own body of literature:
+In information theory, a common approach to improving the fairness of a model is to eliminate information about sensitive variables to prevent the model from using it \citep{kilbertus2017avoiding}.
+This approach to fairness, which we'll call "\textit{sensitive variable information erasure}", has already been used in various forms in the literature

-A simple approach in the literature is to remove explicit gender indicators (\textit{he}, \textit{she}, \textit{her}, etc.) directly from the dataset~\cite{de2019bias}.
-However, modern transformer models have been shown to be able to learn implicit gender indicators~\cite{devlin2018bert,karita2019comparative}.
-This essentially limits the impact that such a naïve approach can have on this kind of models.
-As a matter of fact, a RoBERTa model trained without these gender indicators can still predict with upwards of 90\% accuracy the gender of a person writing a short LinkedIn bio (see Appendix~\ref{apx:genderpredrob}).
+One approach just removes explicit gender indicators (\textit{he}, \textit{she}, \textit{her}, etc.) directly from the dataset~\citep{de2019bias}.
+However, modern transformer models are able to learn implicit gender indicators~\citep{devlin2018bert,karita2019comparative}, which essentially limits the impact that such a naive approach can have on state-of-the-art models.
+In fact, a RoBERTa model trained without these gender indicators can still predict with upwards of 90\% accuracy the gender of a person writing a short LinkedIn bio (see Appendix~\ref{apx:genderpredrob}).